 Some investors may want to prioritize stability and long-term investment.
 In that case, gold is probably the best option.
 The precious metal has a long history of reliable demand that often increases during economic downturns.
 On the other hand, platinum tends to perform better during times of economic growth.

+A Gold IRA rollover review can help investors decide if this is the right option for their portfolio.
 Gold has long been popular as a financial asset and because of its aesthetic value.
 Platinum is another precious metal used in jewelry and also has industrial applications.
 Both can be good investment options, but there are differences in terms of long-term stability and price fluctuations.
 One of the main reasons why many think platinum is more valuable than gold is that the latter, most of the time, has a lower price.

 Gold and platinum prices tend to be very close, but generally speaking, gold tends to be less expensive than platinum most of the time.
 Combine higher prices with the perception that platinum is much rarer than gold and you'll get the impression that platinum is worth more than gold.
 Divergences in the gold-platinum ratio present investment possibilities (the price of gold divided by platinum).
 The ratio was lower than one in the past, indicating that platinum was more expensive than gold.